Weird Questions to Ask People

 - "Would you rather" questions.

-- Questions to spur interesting (and sometimes unforgettable) conversations.
+- Questions to spur interesting (and sometimes uncomfortable) conversations.

 - Questions you probably won't get an honest answer to.